kamailio/kamailio-wiki/tutorials/faq/main.md

     if(src_ip=="1.2.3.4") { ...

-###### ?

-Instant Messaging and Presence =====
+## Instant Messaging and Presence

-???
-Can it route SIP instant messaging requests (page mode, RFC3428)?
+### Can it route SIP instant messaging requests (page mode, RFC3428)?

-!!!
-Yes.
+:page_with_curl: Yes.
 There is nothing special to do for that in configuration file, MESSAGE requests are simply routed as any other SIP request.

-???
-Can it store instant messages for offline users and deliver them when the users become online?
+### Can it store instant messages for offline users and deliver them
+when the users become online?

-!!!
-Yes.
+:page_with_curl: Yes.
 See msilo module.

-???
-Can it route instant messages using MSRP (RFC4975)?
+### Can it route instant messages using MSRP (RFC4975)?

-!!!
-Yes.
+:page_with_curl: Yes.
 Kamailio offers an embedded MSRP relay function via msrp module.
 You don't need any external application for relaying MSRP packets.

-???
-Can it handle end-to-end presence requests?
+### Can it handle end-to-end presence requests?

-!!!
-Yes.
+:page_with_curl: Yes.
 There is nothing special to do for that in configuration file, SUBSCRIBE and NOTIFY requests are simply routed as any other SIP request.

-???
-Does it have support for SIP SIMPLE Presence (presence agent model)?
+### Does it have support for SIP SIMPLE Presence (presence agent model)?

-!!!
-Yes.
+:page_with_curl: Yes.
 You have to use presence and presence_xml modules to handle PUBLISH and SUBSCRIBE requests.

-???
-Does it have support for Resource Lists Service?
+### Does it have support for Resource Lists Service?

-!!!
-Yes.
+:page_with_curl: Yes.
 You have to use rls module.

-???
-Can it act as a presence user agent?
+### Can it act as a presence user agent?

-!!!
-Yes.
+:page_with_curl: Yes.
 See pua module and its extensions named with 'pua\_' prefix (such as pua_usrloc, pua_dialoginfo, etc.).

-???
-Can it handle subscription requests for dialog states (aka, blinking lamps)?
+### Can it handle subscription requests for dialog states (aka, blinking
+lamps)?

-!!!
-Yes.
+:page_with_curl: Yes.
 You have to use dialog module together with presence_dialoginfo and pua_dialoginfo modules.

-???
-Does it have support for handling XCAP?
+### Does it have support for handling XCAP?

-!!!
-Yes.
+:page_with_curl: Yes.
 Kamailio offers an embedded XCAP server via xcap_server module.
 It can receive and handle directly the XCAP requests without using any external application.

 The xcap_client module can be used when you want to interact with an external XCAP server (that could be another instance of Kamailio).

-###### ?

-NAT Traversal =====
+## NAT Traversal

-???
-Can Kamailio be used with phones connecting from behind NAT?
+### Can Kamailio be used with phones connecting from behind NAT?

-!!!
-Yes, Kamailio supports the so called "far-end NAT traversal".
+:page_with_curl: Yes, Kamailio supports the so called "far-end NAT traversal".
 One solution is to use nathelper for NAT traversal of SIP signaling, and rtpproxy modules with the rtpproxy (<http://rtpproxy.org>) application for relaying RTP packets.